googleapis/google-cloud-python/docs/monitoring-usage.rst

 the documentation on `Custom Metrics`_ for more information.

-To write a data point to a custom metric, you must provide an instance of :class:`~gcloud.monitoring.metric.Metric` specifying the metric type as well as the values for the metric labels.
+To write a data point to a custom metric, you must provide an instance of :class:`~google.cloud.monitoring.metric.Metric` specifying the metric type as well as the values for the metric labels.
 You will need to have either created the metric descriptor earlier (see the `Metric Descriptors`_ section) or rely on metric type auto-creation (see `Auto-creation of custom metrics`_).

-You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for ``project_id``, which is ignored when it's included in writes to the API.
+You will also need to provide a :class:`~google.cloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for ``project_id``, which is ignored when it's included in writes to the API.
 A good choice is to use the underlying physical resource where your application code runs – e.g., a monitored resource type of ``gce_instance`` or ``aws_ec2_instance``.
 In some limited circumstances, such as when only a single process writes to the custom metric, you may choose to use the ``global`` monitored resource type.

-See `Monitored resource types`_ for more information about parcitular monitored resource types.
+See `Monitored resource types`_ for more information about particular monitored resource types.

->>> from gcloud import monitoring
+>>> from google.cloud import monitoring
 >>> # Create a Resource object for the desired monitored resource type.
 >>> resource = client.resource('gce_instance', labels={
 ...     'instance_id': '1234567890123456789',